Mississippi mother charged in murder case against caregiver

 MERIDIAN, Miss.
-(AP) — The mother of a 5-year-old child whose remains appear to have been found in a Mississippi basement faces criminal charges.
+(AP) — The mother of a 5-year-old child whose remains appear to have been found in a Mississippi basement faces criminal charges, although police don’t believe she killed the boy.

 Local news outlets report 24-year-old Teasia Warren was charged Thursday with two counts of contributing to the delinquency of a minor in Meridian Municipal Court.

 Law enforcement officials believe the remains of a child found in a garbage bag Sept.
 11 belonged to Jakie Toole, Warren’s son.
-Police say Warren told them she left Toole with 35-year-old Celeste Louise Smith, last seeing him in April.
-Warren reported Toole missing this month.
-Smith is charged with capital murder and child neglect.
+Police say Warren told them she left Toole and another child with a caregiver, 35-year-old Celeste Louise Smith, and that she last saw Toole in April.

+Meridian Police Chief Bennie Dubose has said Smith was living in the basement of a friend’s home and Warren’s children lived there with her.

+Warren reported Toole missing on Sept.
+4, telling police she was earlier told the children were living with someone else in Jackson.
+Smith was charged with capital murder and child neglect and is being held without bail.

 An autopsy found the child suffered blunt force trauma and broken ribs.
-Officials await a DNA test to confirm the body is Toole’s.
+Officials await results of a DNA test to confirm the body is Toole’s.

 It’s unclear what lawyer is representing Warren.